k0f1/configuring-linux-web-server/README.md

 Locate the SSH key you created for the grader user.

 ### Dependencies on other software or libraries
-A summary of software you installed and configuration changes made. iv.
-A list of any third-party resources you made use of to complete this project.
+A list of any third-party resources you need in this project.

-* Install
+To run flask app on the instance (ubuntu OS), we have to install Apache server, WSGI (Web Server Gateway Interface), flask and other libraries used in the app.
+Basically run the following:-

+`sudo apt-get update`

+`sudo apt-get install python-pip`

+`sudo apt-get install python-flask`

+`sudo apt-get install apache2`

+`sudo apt-get install libapache2-mod-wsgi`